AntonovAnton/math.evaluation/README.md

 ## Features
 - Supports different mathematical contexts, such as scientific, programming, and other custom contexts.
 - Evaluates Boolean logic, as well as Double, Decimal, and Complex numbers.
-- Supports `INumberBase<T>` types (.NET 8+), including `BigInteger`, `int`, `long`, `float`, `Half`, and other numeric types.
+- Supports `INumberBase<T>` types (.NET 7+), including `BigInteger`, `int`, `long`, `float`, `Half`, and other numeric types.
 - Compiles a math expression string into executable code and produces a delegate that represents the math expression.
 - Provides variable support within math expressions (including expression-defined variables).
 - Extensible with custom functions and operators.
 - Fast and comprehensive.
 More than 6000 tests are passed, including complex math expressions (for example, -3^4sin(-π/2) or sin-3/cos1).
-- Multi-targets .NET Standard 2.1, .NET 8, .NET 9, and .NET 10 for optimal performance on each platform.
+- Multi-targets .NET 7, .NET 8, .NET 9, and .NET 10 for optimal performance on each platform.
+- .NET Standard 2.1 compatible in versions prior to [3.0.0](https://github.com/your-repo/MathEvaluator/releases/tag/v3.0.0).

 ## Articles
 [Evaluating Boolean logical expressions.](https://medium.com/@AntonAntonov88/evaluate-boolean-expression-from-string-in-c-net-af80e08453ea)

 ## Performance
 This math expression evaluator is designed for exceptional performance by leveraging modern .NET features and best practices, which is why it targets .NET Standard 2.1 or higher.

+**NOTE:** In version [3.0.0](https://github.com/your-repo/MathEvaluator/releases/tag/v3.0.0) or higher, minimal .NET 7 is required.

 This high-performance evaluator stands out due to its use of `ReadOnlySpan<char>`, and avoidance of regular expressions.
 These design choices collectively ensure minimal memory allocation, fast parsing, and efficient execution.